 Sidnee Milner and My Valentine did not become partners out of sheer coincidence.
 The pony and rider combination that took home the 2021 SmartPak USEA Pony of the Year award were a product of the thoughtfulness and generosity of family friend and trainer Tawn Edwards.
 Milner was, at the time, a young and inexperienced child rider looking for a partner to teach her the ropes of eventing; My Valentine was a well-seasoned eventing pony who knew the job of advancing young riders well and was looking for her next partner.
 Over their three-year relationship, the duo have accumulated various ribbons and accolades together with 2021 being the most impressive of their seasons thus far.

-The United States Eventing Association (USEA) is thrilled to announce the continued partnership with Nunn Finer.
-Nunn Finer is coming back as the official Title Sponsor of the USEA Leaderboards.
-Year-end leaderboard winners will be awarded during the USEA Annual Meeting & Convention, and this year’s Annual Meeting & Convention will take place at the Sheraton Boston Hotel in Boston, Massachusetts on December 12-15, 2019.
+The United States Eventing Association (USEA) is pleased to announce the renewed partnership with Nunn Finer for 2021.
+Nunn Finer is coming back as the official Title Sponsor of the USEA Leaderboard.
+Year-end leaderboard winners will be awarded during the 2021 USEA Annual Meeting & Convention, taking place on December 9-12 at the Hyatt Regency Albuquerque Hotel in Albuquerque, New Mexico.